LambdaHack/LambdaHack/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
 To be honest, a lot of imagination is required for this simple game, but it's playable and winnable.
+The game also has an experimental support for multiplayer cooperative and competitive games.

 Dungeon